adamped/xarch-starter/README.md

 1. I love using XAML, hence this project will use XAML for all views.
 2. While Shared Code may have its place, I never found a solid use case for it in my projects.
 PCL is my preferred approach.
-3. I use Visual Studio for Xamarin development with a Mac Build Host (mini mac's are great for this)